Hyde4thHeaven/Hyde4thHeaven.GitHub.io/README.md

 > + Haven't any experience in direct-Cybersecurity but have to coordinate some work with stakeholders.
 > + Intermediate programming skills.
 > + Interested in IT & Tech, Banking, Financial, Real Estate, and Business.
-> + Also looks for an opportunity in both Cybersecurity and Blockchain technology.
+> + Look for an opportunity in both Cybersecurity and Blockchain technology.

 ## Hobbies
 > + Crafted beer